 - Student activity, Graph Type C, Level 3

 - Grading Rubric

 Some of the most vibrant and elaborate traits in the animal kingdom are signals used to attract mates.
-These mating signals include the bright feathers and loud calls of birds, or the swimming dances performed by fish.
-Most of the time the males of the species perform the mating signal, and females use those signals to choose a mate.
+These mating signals include the bright feathers and loud calls of birds or the swimming dances performed by fish.
+Most of the time the males of the species perform the mating signals, and females use those signals to choose a mate.
 While mating signals help attract females, they may also attract unwanted attention from other species, like predators.

 Featured scientist: Robin Tinghitella from the University of Denver

 Additional teacher resources related to this Data Nugget include: